Skip to main content

 Rule 5101:2-44-08 | Redetermination and amendment of a state adoption maintenance subsidy.

-(A) This rule does not apply when the Ohio department of job and family services (ODJFS) determines that state funds are not available to maintain the state adoption maintenance subsidy (SAMS) program at the current maximum monthly funding level.
-At the beginning of each state fiscal year, the ODJFS shall issue a procedure letter that identifies the maximum monthly funding level for the SAMS.
+(A) This rule does not apply when the Ohio department of children and youth (DCY) determines that state funds are not available to maintain the state adoption maintenance subsidy (SAMS) program at the current maximum monthly funding level.
+At the beginning of each state fiscal year, DCY is to issue a communication that identifies the maximum monthly funding level for the SAMS.

-(1) The PCSA shall provide written notice of the redetermination to the adoptive parent(s) at least ninety days prior to the annual redetermination date of the JFS 01615.
+(1) The PCSA is to provide written notice of the redetermination to the adoptive parent(s) at least ninety days prior to the annual redetermination date of the JFS 01615.

-(2) The redetermination notice shall request the adoptive parent(s) return the following applicable documents within forty-five days of the annual redetermination date:
+(2) The redetermination notice is to request the adoptive parent(s) return the following applicable documents within forty-five days of the annual redetermination date:

 (a) The most recent U.S. department of internal revenue service (IRS) income tax form.